 - e.
-Workers engaged in the works stated in a. should use the protective equipment specified in d. - f.
-The disposal operator should give due consideration to the following statements regarding protective equipment: - (i) When it is expected that, during maintenance work inside the facility, the entire body will be contaminated with accident-derived waste, etc. exceeding the radioactivity concentration of 2,000,000Bq/kg, it should be recommended that positive-pressure type or airtight full body chemical protective clothing (e.g., airline suit) be used.
+Workers engaged in the work stated in a. should use the protective equipment specified in d. - f.
+The disposal operator should give due consideration to the following statements regarding protective equipment: - (i) When it is expected that, during maintenance work inside the facility, the entire body will be contaminated with accident-derived waste, etc. exceeding the radioactivity concentration of 2,000,000 Bq/kg, it should be recommended that positive-pressure type or airtight full body chemical protective clothing (e.g., airline suit) be used. - (ii) When handling liquid contaminated with radioactive materials discharged by the accident such as treatment of contaminated water, workers should wear waterproof clothing with a hood, which separates into upper and lower parts, on protective clothing. - (3) The statements below should be noted when determining radioactivity concentration and dust concentration of accident-derived waste. - a.
+See Attachment 1 to determine which category radioactivity concentration falls under.

-- (ii) When handling liquid contaminated with radioactive materials discharged by the accident such as treatment of contaminated water, workers should wear waterproof clothing with hood, which separates into upper and lower parts, on protective clothing. - (3) The statements below should be noted when determining radioactivity concentration and dust concentration of accident-derived waste. - a.
-See Attachment 1 to determine which category radioactivity concentration falls under. - b.
-See below to determine whether work falls under the work under high dust concentration. - (i) The works handling dried accident-derived waste that is not sealed in containers and the works that require workers to enter inside equipment for crushing, classification, compression, concentration, and incineration of accident-derived waste should be considered as the work exceeding a dust concentration of 10mg/m^3 , and fall under the category of work under high dust concentration. - (ii) Regardless of (1), when measuring dust concentration during work, determine whether it falls under the work under high dust concentration environment based on the measurement results.
-See Annex 2 for the method for dust concentration measurement. - (4) When it was found that the respiratory protective equipment or protective clothing planned to be used by workers were contaminated in excess of the surface contamination limit (40Bq/cm2) (one-tenth (4Bq/cm2) for the portion that will come in contact with workers), the disposal operator should not provide workers with such equipment unless the contamination is washed off in advance to reduce the contamination level to the limit, or below.
+- b.
+See below to determine whether work falls under work under high dust concentration. - (i) Work handling dry accident-derived waste that is not sealed in containers and work that requires workers to enter equipment for crushing, classification, compression, concentration, and incineration of accident-derived waste should be considered as work exceeding a dust concentration of 10 mg/m3, and fall under the category of work under high dust concentration. - (ii) Regardless of (1), when measuring dust concentration during work, determine whether it falls under work under high dust concentration environment based on the measurement results.
+See Annex 2 for the method for dust concentration measurement. - (4) When it was found that the respiratory protective equipment or protective clothing planned to be used by workers were contaminated in excess of the surface contamination limit (40 Bq/cm2) (one-tenth (4 Bq/cm2) for the portion that will come in contact with workers), the disposal operator should not provide workers with such equipment unless the contamination is washed off in advance to reduce the contamination level to the limit, or below. - (5) When the disposal operator contracts a portion of the work in (1) a. to a contractor, the disposal operator should direct the contractor to inform its workers that workers should use protective equipment specified in (1) and (2) depending on the radioactive concentration in the air.

-5. Prohibition of Smoking and others
+5. Prohibition of smoking and others

-- (1) The disposal operator should prohibit workers from smoking, drinking or eating in an accident-derived waste handling facility and any other workplaces where they may inhale or ingest accident-derived waste, and put notices of the prohibition in visible locations. - (2) Workers should not smoke, drink or eat in the workplaces specified in (1).
+- (1) The disposal operator should prohibit workers from smoking, drinking, or eating in an accident-derived waste handling facility and any other workplaces where they may inhale or ingest accident-derived waste, and put notices of prohibition in visible locations. - (2) Workers should not smoke, drink, or eat in the workplaces specified in (1).